 This nest produced about a dozen wasps, with perhaps as many launch failures.
 We’ll (try to) remove it and examine the contents in a few months.

-We expect they’ll start build nests all over the house in another month …
+We expect they’ll start building nests all over the house in another month …